ye8303019/chrisye.gitbub.io/_posts/2022-03-19-Thoughts_On_PLG.md

 From the book, Wes said `Product-Led Growth is a go-to-market strategy tha relies on using your product as the main vehicle to acquire, activate and retain customers.`
 As the SaaS industry evolves, there will be two types of companies,
 * Sales-led companies represent the old way.
 It's complex, unnecessary, expensive, and all about telling cinsumers how the product will benefit them.
 These companies want to take you from Point A to Point B in their sales cycle.
 * Product-led companies flip the traditional sales model on its head.
 Instead of helping buyers go through a long, drawn-out sales cycle, they give the buyer the "keys" to their product.
 The company, in turn, focuses on helping the buyer improve their lif.
-Upgradeing to a paid plan becomes a no-brainer.
+Upgrading to a paid plan becomes a no-brainer.

 Then we come to an important part which is there are three <font color="red"><b>  Tidal Waves </b></font> coming for subscription business.
 * Startups are more expensive to grow